-Templates – The range and professional look of Unbounce’s templates is unparalleled.
-In my experience and has really helped me to create multiple unique pages.
+- Templates – The range and professional look of Unbounce’s landing page templates is unparalleled.
+In my experience and has really helped me to create multiple unique landing pages.

-Speed – As Unbounce is eminently user-friendly, building and publishing pages takes no time at all.
-That’s is perfect if you’re a one-man-band with a million different things to do.
+- Speed – As Unbounce is eminently user-friendly, building and publishing landing pages takes no time at all.
+That’s is perfect if you’re a one-man band with a million different things to do.

-Customisation – With Unbounce, there’s really not much that you’re not able to customise.
-This is great if you’re determined to have pages which don’t just look exactly the same as everybody else’s.
+- Customisation – With Unbounce, there’s really not much that you’re not able to customise in your landing pages.
+This is great if you’re determined to have landing pages that don’t just look exactly the same as everybody else’s.

 While this may be a somewhat shorter list, there are still a few things that I feel duty-bound to mention:

-Split testing – Yes, I know I’ve already mentioned testing in the Up section but, hey, life isn’t always simple.
-Unbounce’s testing is pretty darn great for pages created within the platform.
-Although, you can’t, as yet, split test on pages which have been created elsewhere.
-This can be a little annoying as I have pages which I would have liked to test against my Unbounce ones.
+- Split testing – Yes, I know I’ve already mentioned testing in the Up section but, hey, life isn’t always simple.
+Unbounce’s testing is pretty darn great for landing pages created within the platform.
+Although, you can’t, as yet, A/B test on landing pages that have been created elsewhere.
+This can be a little annoying as I have pages that I would have liked to test against my Unbounce landing pages.

-Google Analytics – For some reason, my Unbounce pages were lost as a data source in Google Analytics so, again, you’ll need some existing skills if you’re going to workaround this issue.
+- Google Analytics – For some reason, my Unbounce landing pages were lost as a data source in Google Analytics so, again, you’ll need some existing skills if you’re going to workaround this issue.

 Are there alternatives to Unbounce?

-Yep, if you’re a little Miss or Mr Fussy and you’ve decided that Unbounce doesn’t float your boat then there are some really good alternatives out there and, here are some of them:
+Yep, if you’re a little Miss or Mr Fussy and you’ve decided that Unbounce doesn’t float your boat then there are some really good alternatives out there and, here are some of the other landing page tools:

-Founded in Minneapolis in 2008, Leadpages is a popular platform which lets you build code-free websites and high converting landing pages with the usual bells and whistles such as pop ups, alert bars and more.
+Founded in Minneapolis in 2008, Leadpages is a popular platform which lets you build code-free websites and custom landing pages that convert with the usual bells and whistles such as pop-ups, alert bars and more.
 Leadpages is used by an impressive rosta of companies worldwide and costs between $25 and $199 per month.

 Another incredibly popular platform, Instapage describes as a Whole Advertising Conversion Cloud.
-Used by some major brands including Uber and Spotify, Instapage includes all sorts of features and tools to help you create super-converting landing pages.
+Used by some major brands including Uber and Spotify, Instapage includes all sorts of features and tools to help you create professional-looking landing pages to help you boost your conversion rates.
 You can get your hands on Instapage for $149 per month.

 A leading landing page and sales funnel platform, Clickfunnels was launched in the USA in 2014 and has grown super-quickly since that time.
 Fans of Clickfunnels include Market Trading Institute, Synoptek and Bursys and.
 A subscription to this platform will set you back between $97 and $297 per month.

-A veteran of landing page builders, Landingi was created in 2011 by entrepreneur, Blazel Abel and is used by customers across the globe.
-An end to end landing page building tool, Landingi is a cost effective option as prices start from just $29, rising to $79 for the Automate Package.
+A veteran of landing page builders, Landingi was created in 2011 by entrepreneur, Blazej Abel and is used by customers across the globe.
+An end to end landing page building tool, Landingi is a cost-effective option as prices start from just $29, rising to $79 for the Automate Package.

-Born in San Francisco in 2011, Optimizely is a veritable treasure trove of tools and tricks to help you build and optimize landing pages which really convert.
+Born in San Francisco in 2011, Optimizely is a veritable treasure trove of tools and tricks to help you build and optimize landing pages that really convert.
+It has all you’d ever need to help your company grow.
 I’d love to be able to tell you how much Optimizely costs.
 Unfortunately, you have to make an enquiry in order to get your sticky hands on this information.
 Which, in my experience, means that it’s probably not cheap!